Avoid These Four Common Fume Hood Mistakes

 Not maintaining a safe distance from the fume hood

-In the event of an explosion or fire, users in close proximity to the hood have the highest risk of injury.
+In the event of an explosion or fire, users near the hood have the highest risk of injury.
 Therefore, only those using the hood should be near the face of the hood.

 fisher american fume hoodWhen the fume hood is in use, minimize foot traffic near the face opening.
 When a hood is initially installed, laboratory personnel should make sure it isn’t in a location where employees have to pass directly in front of it.